Trigonometry Basics (SOH-CAH-TOA)

 Common Mistakes to Avoid

-- Calling the side next to theta the adjacent side every time, because the hypotenuse also touches theta but is never called adjacent in SOH CAH TOA problems.
+- Calling the side next to the adjacent side every time, because the hypotenuse also touches but is never called adjacent in SOH CAH TOA problems.
 Always identify the hypotenuse first as the side opposite the right angle.

 - Applying SOH CAH TOA to any triangle, because these ratios in this form are for right triangles.
 Check that the triangle has a 90 degree angle before using them directly.